Chromodyne/c-prog-modern-approach/ch20/Exercises/readme.md

 ------------
 0b00010000 FINAL (i)
 ```
-To toggle a bit to be a 0 (clearing it) we can perform an AND (`&`) operation with a mask that has a 0 bit in the desired position.
+To set a bit to be a 0 (clearing it) we can perform an AND (`&`) operation with a mask that has a 0 bit in the desired position.

 ```C
 uint8_t i= 0x13;